boazbk/tcs/lec_14_PvsNP.md

 So far, most of our evidence points to the latter possibility of 3SAT being exponentially hard, but we have not ruled out the former possibility either.
-In this lecture we will explore some of its consequences.
+In this chapter  we will explore some of its consequences.

 ## Search-to-decision reduction